 Chicken in Mushroom Gravy

 Oh you’re going to love these tender chunks of chicken sautéed in a rich mushroom gravy.
-Enjoy over rice (traditional or cauliflower) or mashed potatoes!
+Enjoy over rice (white, brown, or cauliflower) or mashed potatoes!
 It’s so good and simple.
 Ready in only 25 minutes!

 I wanted to create something similar to that ridiculously yummy entree but with chicken instead of steak.
 And that, my friend, is how I landed on this Chicken in Mushroom Gravy recipe.
 It’s savory, flavorful, and tastes a lot like a classic Chicken Marsala!

 We start by chopping chicken breasts (or thighs if you prefer) into chunks.
 I like to do this before cooking because it drastically shortens our cooking time and makes it easier to achieve that great browning on each piece.
-I’m never in favor of beige chicken.
-How about you?
+Nobody wants beige chicken.